Stunning, handpicked trails and footpaths through the lakes and mountains

 Day 4Wasdale Head to Buttermere

-From Wasdale Head the route heads through Mosedale before you climb up to the col (saddle) of Black Sail Pass to be rewarded with a grand view into Ennerdale with a wide range of peaks forming a superb backdrop.
+From Wasdale Head the route leads through Mosedale before you climb up to the col (saddle) of Black Sail Pass to be rewarded with a grand view into Ennerdale with a wide range of peaks forming a superb backdrop.
 You then head into Ennerdale before a gentle climb brings you to Scarth Gap Pass and into the Buttermere Valley.
-Buttermere is a beautiful, quiet valley possessing two lakes and is well worth an afternoon of pottering around.
+Buttermere is a beautiful, quiet valley possessing three lakes and well worth an afternoon of pottering around.
 There is an additional great walk around the lake itself.

 Mileage: 8 miles

 You climb out of Buttermere following a well-defined path to the top of Rigg Beck and to where the famous ‘Purple House’ used to stand, a favourite place to stay for Sylvia Plath and Ted Hughes among others, though now in ruin from an unfortunate fire.
 Down the other side into the peaceful Newlands Valley, continue on and underneath the slopes of Catbells en route to Keswick and its lively atmosphere after a few days in the wilderness.

 We also provide an alternative route via the summit of Catbells, one of the most popular short climbs in the Lake District, which rewards you with spectacular views of the northern fells, Skiddaw and the lakes of Derwentwater and Bassenthwaite.